iasx/theory/Types.md

 ```
 [a, b, c]
 ```
-> *list, vector*
+> *list, vector, series*
-- Finite sequence of elements of one type.
+- Finite sequence of elements.
+- Arrays are homogeneous, i.e. all their elements have the same type.
 - May represent a N-dimensional entity or a point in N-dimensional space.